vractal/wikilivros-front/README.md

 ### All DONE!

+- This project heavly relies on [Croods](https://croods-docz.netlify.com) and [Croods-auth](https://croods-docz.netlify.com) projects.
+Make sure you read their docs.
 - If you want to add context providers for your whole app, edit the `./src/core/Providers.js` file.
 - There are some built in components (`./src/components/*`), helpers (`./src/utils/helpers.js`) and hooks (`./src/utils/hooks.js`).
 Make sure you get to know them before you start rewriting them.
 - If you want to enable/disable custom lint rules, edit the `.eslintrc.js` file.